-9am – 10pm 7 Days a week.
 Call now for a FREE Consultation

-As speeding offence solicitors, we are able to use our unrivalled knowledge of police enforcement technology, ranging from GATSO cameras to in-car police VASCAR systems.
+We are able to use our unrivalled knowledge of police enforcement technology, ranging from GATSO cameras to in-car police VASCAR systems.
 This level of specific legal and technical insight provides the best possible representation to those clients who wish to challenge any allegation of speeding made against them.
 When it comes to building a successful defence, finding expert representation is a key factor.

-If you’re convicted of a speeding offence, the courts can fine you and ‘endorse’ your driving record with penalty points.
+If you’re convicted of a speeding offence then the courts can fine you and ‘endorse’ your driving record with penalty points.
 Endorsements relating to speeding stay on your driving record for 4 years from the date of the offence.
 You can be disqualified from driving if you total up 12 or more penalty points within a 3-year period.
 The rules are different if you are classed as a ‘new driver’, with new driver status applying for 2 years from the date of passing your test.

 UK's Leading Motoring lawyers